Plane 04

 Memory is external to the Collective

-What the system knows about prior governed actions comes from the immutable ledger, not from state the Collective can modify.
+What the system knows about prior governed actions comes from the immutable Governed Spine, not from state the Collective can modify.